FlavScents AInsights Entry for Ethyl Acetate (CAS: 141-78-6)

 8. Practical Insights for Formulators

-Ethyl acetate is valued for its ability to enhance the brightness and appeal of both flavors and fragrances.
-It synergizes well with other esters and fruity notes, providing a cohesive and appealing sensory experience.
+Ethyl acetate is valued for its ability to impart a fresh, fruity note that enhances both flavors and fragrances.
+It synergizes well with other esters and fruity compounds, providing a balanced and appealing profile.
 Formulators should be cautious of its volatility, which can lead to rapid evaporation if not properly managed.
-It is often under-used in complex formulations where its impact can be overshadowed by heavier components.
+It is often under-used in complex formulations where its impact can be overshadowed by heavier notes.

 Citation hooks: FlavScents; industry practice